Amrish-Sharma/Amrish-Sharma/README.md

 ## 📂 Recent Projects

+- [ata](https://github.com/Amrish-Sharma/ata): A Python + FastAPI web app that transcribes audio recordings using OpenAI Whisper.
+Supports multilingual transcription (including English and Hindi) and provides a beautiful web interface to upload and view results.
 - [KubeFlare](https://github.com/Amrish-Sharma/kubeflare): A FastAPI-based backend service for the KubeFlare Kubernetes log viewer application.
 - [KubeFlare Frontend](https://github.com/Amrish-Sharma/kubeflare-log-viewer): KubeFlare is a React-based web application that provides an intuitive interface for viewing and searching Kubernetes logs across multiple namespaces, pods, and containers.
 - [FlipQuotes](https://github.com/Amrish-Sharma/FlipQuotes): Flip your favorite quotes
-- [getProductive](https://github.com/Amrish-Sharma/getProductive): GetProductive is an Android app designed to help users manage their tasks efficiently.
-The app provides a simple and intuitive interface for adding, viewing, and managing tasks.
 - [javaDevContainer](https://github.com/Amrish-Sharma/javaDevContainer): This repository provides a development container for Java projects using Visual Studio Code.
 It includes all the necessary tools and configurations to set up a consistent and efficient development environment.

 ## 📫 Connect with Me